 The pupil teachers and their allocation to schools

-Some 75% of these pupil teachers were females for whom fewer alternative jobs were available.
+Some 75 percent of these pupil teachers were females for whom fewer alternative jobs were available.
 They received lower pay than males, were required to resign on marriage and attracted other forms of discrimination that set the role of women in teaching apart from men to the disadvantage of the former.
 Different treatment applied to the length training, subjects studied, levels taught and promotion opportunities.